-As Justice is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra Luna’s Shadow
+As Justice Is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra’s Shadow

 Going sideways

 When it comes to crypto, Korea is one of the most powerful markets in the world.
-The Korean won is the second most traded national currency for Bitcoin, after the U.S. dollar, according to Coinhills.
-A report by Korea’s Financial Intelligence Unit (FIU) in September of last year said there were nearly seven million registered crypto users in Korea.
+The Korean won is the second-most traded national currency for bitcoin (BTC), after the U.S. dollar, according to Coinhills.
+A report by Korea’s Financial Intelligence Unit (FIU) in September said there were nearly seven million registered crypto users in Korea.
 The digital asset industry market size was nearly 23 trillion won for the first half of 2022, or close to $18 billion at current exchange rates.
 It dropped to 19 trillion won in the second half of the year, according to a newer report.

 The Terra crash appears to have taken a toll on local crypto trading, though of course there were other factors as well.
 In the first half of 2022, the domestic virtual asset market showed a decrease of 58% in market capitalization compared to the second half of 2021, according to the FIU.
 The report attributed this drop to the economic toll of the Ukraine crisis, rising interest rates and decreasing liquidity, “as well as the decline in trust in virtual assets due to the Terra-Luna incident.”

-Unfortunately, Terra Luna was not the end of the drama.
+Unfortunately, Terra's crash was not the end of the drama.
 According to CoinGecko, Korea was the hardest hit by FTX.com’s collapse.
 Just this month, the Korean exchange Gdac was hacked for nearly $13 million.
 In December major crypto exchanges delisted the controversial token Wemix, leading to a loss of nearly $300 million in market cap.
 None of this would be reassuring to regulators and businesses who already suspected that crypto was unsafe.

-The Terra Luna crash, among other factors, seems to have had a political effect as well.
+The Terra crash, among other factors, seems to have had a political effect as well.
 In last year’s presidential election, candidates adopted crypto-friendly positions in an apparent attempt to win over young voters.
 The winner, President Yoon Suk-Yeol pledged to restrict taxes for crypto gains and allow initial coin offerings.
 His win came with a flurry of media headlines suggesting a crypto-friendly administration, with the price of at least one Korean crypto project soaring on these high hopes.

-But Yoon assumed the presidency in May of 2022, the very same month as Terra collapsed.
+But Yoon assumed the presidency in May 2022, the very same month Terra collapsed.

-“The new government can’t just go pro-crypto when all this Terra Luna happened and people are losing their assets or money, and companies are going bankrupt…and all these social problems are happening at the same time,” Hyperithm’s Lee said.
+“The new government can’t just go pro-crypto when all this Terra-luna happened and people are losing their assets or money, and companies are going bankrupt … and all these social problems are happening at the same time,” Hyperithm’s Lee said.
 “They can’t just say, we’re going to keep our pro-crypto stance.
 So they backed away a bit.”

-Hedging Risk
+Hedging risk

 Earlier this year, Korean media reported that lawmakers were working on the Digital Asset Basic Act (DABA), which collectively refers to 17 draft bills that largely focus on investor protection.
-As of now, none of these bills have passed.
+As of now, none of these bills has passed.
 “We were on the way to make some new crypto legislation, especially after the new presidential administration started.
 But so far there has been almost no new regulation, only discussions in Parliament,” said Jongbaek Park, a partner at Bae, Kim and Lee.

 At present, the focus of crypto regulation is mostly to prevent money laundering and terrorism.
-Korea’s AML act was amended in 2020 to include virtual asset service providers (VASPs).
-Korean crypto exchanges have to report to the FIU and they are obliged to do know-your-customer KYC with new clients as well as report suspicious transactions.
+Korea’s anti-money laundering (AML) act was amended in 2020 to include virtual-asset service providers (VASP).
+Korean crypto exchanges have to report to the FIU and they are obliged to do know-your-customer (KYC) checks with new clients as well as report suspicious transactions.

 Meanwhile, there are currently only five crypto exchanges that trade with Korean won.
 The government was trying to restrict the number of VASPs to make anti-money laundering (AML) regulation stricter than before, Park explains.
-So they set up a guideline that if you want to have a virtual asset service involving Korean won, you should set up some special category of bank account.
+So they set up a guideline that if you want to have a virtual-asset service involving Korean won, you should set up some special category of bank account.

 “The Korean government tends to place too much importance on the prevention of risks, like investment protection, protection of market stability, rather than to encourage possible innovative effects to the market or community,” Park said.